Computing

 Though many of the applications that run under GNU/Linux also have version that runs on MS Windows and although many run better as native GNU/Linux applications they are worth using under Windows if you are sticking to using MS Windows as Operating System.

-For making a local copy of a website I use WinHTTrack
+For making a local copy of a website I have used WinHTTrack

-With first pc of my own I started with using Lotus Word Pro but have since used Open Office and Abiword which seems quite adaquate for now it only does not do tables.
-And before sending me a document in MS Word Format read this.
+With first pc of my own I started with using Lotus Word Pro but have since used Open Office now Libre Office, with occasional use of Abiword and Kword (which is now Calligra Words).

 If you wish to create PDF files from any windows application that prints the use PDF Creator